EDCD/EDDN/docs/Running-this-software.md

 this way you can utilise such a file to override settings for certificate files and database credentials without worrying about the basic setup.
 Think of `src/eddn/conf/Settings` as the defaults.

+## Running
+You have two choices for how to run the application components:

+1. You can choose to run this application directly from the source using the provided script in `contrib/run-from-source.sh`.

+1. Or you can utilise the `setup.py` file to build and install the application files, but this requires write permissions under `/usr/local`.

+  If you go with this option then there are also SysV style init.d scripts in `contrib/init.d/` for running the components.

+## Accessing the Monitor
+There is an EDDN Status web page usually provided at https://eddn.edcd.io/ .
+This is enabled by the Monitor component through the combination of the `contrib/monitor/` files and API endpoints provided by the Monitor process itself.